 To be honest, I really don’t want to publish this post.
 The thing is, I’ve loved sharing my family’s real (as in actual) budget over the years, but without fail, those posts receive some very harsh comments and feedback from others.
-Folks have literally ripped apart our budget and saying terrible things about our family because my husband smokes and we include it in our budget and we “don’t tithe enough” and we should be saving more and the list just keeps going on…
+Folks have literally ripped apart our budget and saying terrible things about our family because we “don’t tithe enough” and we should be saving more and the list just keeps going on…

 But I finally decided I was done with the naysayers and after several emails asking me to share our family’s budget again, I’m finally ready to start sharing this part of our lives again.